At great risk for Ukraine and Russia, Putin signals a dark endgame

 If there was any doubt about whether anyone in Putin’s circle would challenge him over the wisdom of an open war with Ukraine, it was dashed during the extraordinary spectacle of his Security Council meeting on Tuesday.
 Putin barked “Speak directly!” at his trembling foreign spy chief, Sergei Naryshkin, who fumbled his words like a boy in front of a schoolmaster, eyes bulging with fear.

 Putin used the carefully staged televised episode to co-opt Russia’s entire political leadership group in a war for which there was no legal basis.
-In his speech, Putin cited Article 51 of the United Nations charter, which enshrines a nation’s right to self-defense if attacked.
+In his speech, Putin cited Article 51 of the U.N. charter, which enshrines a nation’s right to self-defense if attacked.

 Over the past two years, under the veil of the coronavirus pandemic that kept him isolated and brooding, Putin has made a profound shift.